apache/flagon/site/_docs/useralejs/dataschema.md

     "@timestamp": "2019-06-28T16:00:20.790Z", [If you use our Elastic backend, you will see indexing time too]
 ```

-###UserALE.js Meta-Data
+### UserALE.js Meta-Data

 You want context?
 We have all of the things for all of your events:

-####Event Context
+#### Event Context

 Every event has a little nuance, UserALE.js gets it all.

-What happens if you get like a zillion 'rage-quit' clicks in a really, really short period of time?
-UserALE.js will add
-to details the number of consecutive clicks, for example that were written into a single log.
-It will also give you
+UserALE.js will add to details the number of rapid, consecutive clicks on a single element.
-context about other inputs at the time of the event (e.g., shift, etc.)

 ```html
     "details": {